ScottLogic/blog/_posts/2015-02-05-swift-events.md

 title: Implementing Events in Swift
 date: 2015-02-05 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 author: ceberhardt
 layout: default_post
 summary: Swift does not have a built in eventing mechanism.
 This post explores a few different ways events can be implemented in Swift and how to avoid problems of retain cycles and closure reference equality.
 oldlink: http://www.scottlogic.com/blog/2015/02/05/swift-events.html
 disqus-id: "/2015/02/05/swift-events.html"
 ---